Home Contents Search FAQ Feedback Contact Us Help

 Ref: "Buffalo Handbook - Design Data and General Information on Welded Tank and Plate Fabrication", Buffalo Tank Corporation, 6th Printing, (1951): Note: Those were the days that you could actually get tables of data!
 I'd like to thank Bill Hutchings for allowing us to use his book.
 Its not easy finding this kind of information these days.

-The window above gives the total volume for the given tank.
+The window to the rightgives the total volume for the given tank.
 Some of the drop down menus are shown below.
 They show the choices that are given for each parameter.

 A subsequent window allows you to state the liquid level or liquid volume in the tank.
 The level can be chosen from the tank bottom, a distance from a reference point in the tank, a distance below a structure above the tank, as a percent of the total height, as the absolute volume, or as a percent of the total volume.
 Similar to TK-Solver, you can input any of these and the others are all calculated.